 Serving size: 2 roasted boneless chicken thighs + 1 cup vegetables

 Video Showing How To Make Roasted Chicken And Vegetables:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Roasted Chicken And Vegetables!
+Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Roasted Chicken And Vegetables!

 Want to save this recipe?